sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 - `Bonus activity`: Using the Virtualization menu item, find and then log into the MySQL VM's Console and check the output of the cloud-init script.
 See the log file at /var/log/cloud-init-output.log.
 Also, verify that MySQL is running in the VM with "ps -ef | grep -i mysql".
 If you know how, connect to MySQL and view the database contents.

-Now, find the vote-app route in your project/namespace (e.g. project gitops-user1) and open the application in your browser to check it is working.
+Now, find the vote-app route in your project (e.g. project gitops-user1) and open the application in your browser to check it is working.
 You should be able to make a single vote and view the result.

 It should look like this: